retaildevcrews/helium/docs/ParameterValidation.md

 ### Actors Query Parameters

-- Query parameters for actors are q,pageSize,pageNumber
+- Query parameters for actors are q, pageSize, pageNumber
 - [Refer to the rules for Query Parameters for Movies](###movies-query-parameters)

 ### Actors API Parameters